-1. Upper Body Strength
+1. Upper-Body Strength

 2. Unleash Your Inner Animal

-The practice incorporates animal movements which have been used in martial arts for centuries like kung fu.
+The practice incorporates animal movements that have been used in martial arts for centuries like kung fu.
 You basically mimic an animal’s way of moving and striking to increase mobility and condition muscles.
-Copying the forms of the gorilla, monkey, lion and more requires you to hold your body weight.
+Copying the forms of the gorilla, monkey, lion, and more requires you to hold your body weight.
 This, in turn, builds strength in the arms, shoulders, chest, back, and core for a full-body workout.

 3. Challenge Your Mind And Your Body

 These kinds of movements challenge your brain significantly.
 In order to move in these unusual patterns, the brain, nervous system, and muscles have to work together.
-This opens up new neurological pathways and form new, healthier movement patterns within the body.
+This opens up new neurological pathways and forms new, healthier movement patterns within the body.

 Your mind will become more focused and your joints will be loosened after sitting down all day.
 The movements are also graceful and can feel like a therapeutic form of dance.

 4. Get Your Heart Pumping

 Budokon yoga on its own is not very cardio-intensive, like any other kind of yoga.
 However, when you combine it with animal locomotion and martial arts training it becomes much more cardio intensive.

 You are also encouraged to move at your own pace.
 As with all good training modalities, Budokon can be regressed and progressed to suit your needs and abilities.
 You’ll never find it easy, but you will get stronger and better with each movement.